zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+I have no problem with names like `isTooHot`; I was talking about names like `isLeastRelevantMultipleOfLargerPrimeFactor`.
+You didn't answer my question: why is it better to use names like this, rather than shorter names augmented with descriptive comments?

+**JOHN:**

 Now that we've discussed the specific issue of comments vs. long method names, let's talk about comments in general.
-There are two major reasons why comments are needed.
+I think are two major reasons why comments are needed.
 The first reason for comments is abstraction.
 Simply put, without comments there is no way to have abstraction or modularity.